Benedictine Sisters and Brothers of Ray Of Hope Church

 Benedict was held from the early middle ages, it followed that a medal was

-Believers have worn the medal as a reminder that the Christian has
+Believers have worn the medal as a reminder that the

 The Medal of Saint Benedict is one of the Sacramentals